Bowling Rules- Applicable for Coed Bowling

 FOULS & MACHINE ERRORS

-1. If a bowler fouls, the result of his or her shot is entered as a zero.
-If a bowler fouls on his or her first shot, any pins that are knocked down should be reset for the bowler’s second shot of the frame.
+1. If a bowler fouls, the result of their shot is entered as a zero.
+If a bowler fouls on their first shot, any pins that are knocked down should be reset for the bowler’s second shot of the frame.

 1. Buses to and from the gym are provided for matches.
 Check the official schedule to get correct departure times.

-2. If one plans to get to the alley by oneself, he or she should know that games start on Fridays at 3:30 PM, though they may start a bit later if the bus is late.
+2. If one plans to get to the alley by oneself, they should know that games start on Fridays at 3:30 PM, though they may start a bit later if the bus is late.

-3. A bowler is considered late for a game if he/she has not shown up by the conclusion of the first frame and may not bowl in that game.
+3. A bowler is considered late for a game if they have not shown up by the conclusion of the first frame and may not bowl in that game.
 Substitutions may not be made except for injury once a scoring player has completed either shot of the first frame.

 4. If two teams are tied for first place at the conclusion of the season, then, unless the teams can get to the lanes for a playoff, then the team that won the head to head match is declared the league champion and if the teams tied during the regular season co-champions are named.